 Vulcan and Region FCSS offers a local presence for people to walk through our door or call when help is needed.
 If we cannot help, we will refer to the appropriate service.
-To stay informed we host a monthly Interagency Meeting, currently the first Wednesday of the month, to help all organizations stay informed to make quality referrals, partner and collaborate and reduce duplication.
+To stay informed we host a monthly Interagency Meeting, currently the first Wednesday of the month, to help all organizations to make quality referrals, and partner and collaborate to offer the widest range of services without duplication.
 Staff also attend various other boards and coalitions to stay informed and to contribute to the important work being done by many in our community.

 The Vulcan Regional Food Bank Society is a separate organization under the same roof as FCSS.
 It is a charitable organization.
 If you or someone you know cannot afford food this month, the Food Bank can help.
 Call the same number as FCSS at 403-485-2192 or visit vulcanfoodbank.com to learn more.

 If you or someone you know is struggling and has to choose between paying bills, medical expenses or rent, give us a call, we can help.
 If you are homeless or at risk of homelessness, the Rural Reaching Home Project is federally funded through the Rural Development Network and operated in Vulcan County under the Food Bank to address and prevent homelessness.